MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience.md

 ```

 Within `area(Prompt)`, you can add one or more fields, groups, and page parts. `Prompt` supports all `area()` controls except the`repeater` control.

+> [!NOTE]
+> The code example is a special case where the first field on the PromptDialog page is shown as a multiline input with `ShowCaption=false`.
+In this case, the page caption serves as the caption for the input field.
+For accessibility and usability reasons, other fields on the page should continue to have their captions visible.

 ### Add a generate action